 The CCI Training Center is a bit different from other colleges and facilities.
 It prepares its students for two different medical careers at once: Phlebotomy technician, and lab technician.
-You can choose the part time training program, lasting just 49 weeks.
+You can choose the part-time training program, lasting just 49 weeks.

 In addition to standard phlebotomy training practices, students will go above and beyond to learn lab procedures.
 This includes everything from training in medical software, to pharmacology.
-If you’re really considering a long-term career in the medical field, the CCI Training Center is a great place to start.
+If you’re considering a long-term career in the medical field, the CCI Training Center is a great place to start.

 Located in Mansfield, this compact school receives a lot of praise and positive reviews from its students.
 It’s an independent organization, but also receives a high rating from the Better Business Bureau.
 If you’re looking for a program entirely focused on one thing, you’ll find it here.

 The Texas School of Phlebotomy offers a standard six-week training program.
-In those six weeks, students will go through lecture discussions, and practical fieldwork.
+In those six weeks, students will go through lecture discussions and practical fieldwork.
 Their hands-on method allows students to practice venipuncture on other students in the class.
 Of course, this is all done under the proper supervision.
-It’s this direct approach to hands-on learning that really prepares trainees for real-world situations.
+It’s this direct approach to hands-on learning that prepares trainees for real-world situations.

-One of the biggest benefits to this program is the aftermath.
+One of the biggest benefits of this program is the aftermath.
 As the school grows in popularity, it continues to become more reputable with local medical facilities.
 Because of that, it can be a big benefit to your resume.
-In fact, upon completion of the course, the staff here will actually help you with your job search.
+In fact, upon completion of the course, the staff here will help you with your job search.

 Additionally, the Texas School of Phlebotomy offers a four-week program.
 This is designed for students who have some medical experience already.
 They offer a wide varied schedule for their courses.
 It’s specifically designed to fit the needs of people with multiple schedules and lifestyles.
 The course is also fairly inexpensive, at just under $1000.